vladkinoman/just-my-notes/schedule/special-holidays-or-when-i-dont-post-on-github.md

 # Special holidays or when I don't post on GitHub

+I have to make at least two commits in various repositories on Monday, Tuesday, Thursday, Friday, and Saturday.
+Wednesday is the middle of the week, so I have to make at least one commit.
+Every Sunday is a reading day and a day for reviewing books/comics/films/games, so it is a day off.

+Holidays or special events:

 1. 1 January - "hungover".
 2. First day of the first month of the Chinese calendar (between 21 January and 20 February) - Chinese New Year.
 3. 5 February - Souls started as a genre (Demon Souls's release date).